NOTE: The rules below were approved by the Mount Marathon Race Committee in early 2020.

 Frequently asked questions about the Top 50 Percent Age Group Rule

-There were 73 people in my age group.
-I finished 37th.
-Am I eligible for Priority Registration in 2021?
+There are 73 people in my age group in 2021.
+If I finish 37th, am I eligible for Priority Registration in 2022?

 – No. 37th out of 73 equals 50.7%.
 This finish is not in the top 50 percent.
 You would have needed to finished 36th or higher for Priority Registration.

 My final junior race is in 2021.
 If I do not finish in the top 50 percent of my age group, do I have Priority Registration when I apply for the men’s race next year?